 An incident report is a detailed report about incidents; it includes information such as a description of the incident, what action was taken, who was involved and who witnessed the incident.
 Incident reports are indispensable when safety plans are revised with the intention of learning from incidents that have occurred.

-Form for incident report (pdf)
+• Form for incident report (pdf)

 Suggestions and practical advice

-• Preparing safety plans is an integral part of providing quality services.
+- Preparing safety plans is an integral part of providing quality services.

-• It is important to record ALL incidents that occur and are outside the norm.
+- It is important to record ALL incidents that occur and are outside the norm.
 Near accidents must also be recorded.

-• Agents reselling tours must verify that companies performing the tours have safety plans.
+- Agents reselling tours must verify that companies performing the tours have safety plans.

-• Various engineering and consulting companies offer assistance in the preparation of safety plans.
+- Various engineering and consulting companies offer assistance in the preparation of safety plans.

 Checklists for Compiling and Reviewing Safety Plans

-Here are some checklists for that can be useful when compiling and reviewing safety plans.
+Below are checklists that can be useful when compiling and reviewing safety plans.
 Many of the items listed are general and common to most activities and tours so the lists can be used even though the activity in question is not the same as the name on the list implies.
 For instance, checklists for jeep-, snowmobile- and ATV tours are combined into one list.
 The checklists are available in both in Word and PDF format.

 For further information please e-mail safety@itb.is